Abu DhabiDubaiFestive

 As the countdown begins, here are the most dazzling firework displays in Abu Dhabi and Dubai – and where to watch them for free.

 Whether it’s the countdown to midnight or singing Auld Lang Syne, everyone has their own New Year’s Eve traditions.
-One tradition that we can’t do without is firework displays, and the UAE sure knows how to put on a show.
+One tradition that we can’t do without is fireworks displays, and the UAE sure knows how to put on a show.

 Here’s where to watch New Year’s Eve fireworks in the UAE.